arsium/ShellCodeLoaderDlang/README.md

 # ShellCodeLoaderDlang
-A class to load shellcode in memory written in D
+A class to load shellcode in memory written in D.

 How does it work ?